WHMCS/developer-docs/payment-gateways/callbacks.md

 ```

 Use this function to create a gateway log entry.

-The first input parameter should be the name of the gateway module.
+* The first input parameter should be the name of the gateway module.
-The second input parameter should be an array of data received, such as the **$_POST** or **$_REQUEST** super globals.
+* The second input parameter should be an array of data received (for example, the `$_POST` or `$_REQUEST` super globals).
-The last input parameter should be the human readable result/status to display in the log.
+* The last input parameter should be the human readable result or status to display in the log.

 ### Add Payment to the Invoice